 Why Opioid Treatment Programs are Necessary

 With the rising opioid epidemic, the need for opioid treatment programs is obvious.
 However, only a small percentage of individuals who need drug abuse rehab seek it out.
 At Northern Illinois Recovery Center, we strive to make rehab accessible and to educate people about their options so that those who need support can get it.
 We provide treatment options that offer hope to our clients who are suffering from alcohol or drug addiction.

 Some of the treatment programs that can help individuals suffering from drug abuse may include the following:

 - Partial hospitalization program (PHP)

 - Structured sober living

-Across all these programs, therapy is a major component for treating opioid addiction.
-For example, some of the therapies proven to help those struggling with opioid abuse include:
+Across all these programs, behavioral therapy is a major component of treatment for opioid addiction.
+Some of the types of therapy we include in our substance abuse treatment programs include the following: